Rare Late Edition Showing Matthew Flinder's Discoveries in Australia

-Detailed double hemisphere map of the world, showing tracks of some of the most notable contemporary explorers, including James Cook and George Anson.
-It was drawn by Samuel Dunn, a noted mathematician and navigation expert.
+Detailed double hemisphere map of the World, showing tracks of some of the contemporary explorers, including James Cook and George Anson.

 Samuel Dunn (bap.
 1723-1794) was a teacher of mathematics and navigation who published, among other things, maps and charts.
 Although information about his early education is lacking, by age nineteen he was leading his own school and teaching writing, accounting, navigation, and mathematics in Devon.
 In 1751, he moved to London, where he taught in several schools and tutored privately.